 You can make perpendicular clips into the seams of a rag quilt without special scissors, but once you've used these special cutters you'll never go back to regular shears.
-I have a couple of brands of rag quilt scissors, but the Heritage snips are my favorites.
+The Heritage snips are favorites.

 Fingers rest above the handles instead of being slipped into handle-holes that can cause blisters after lots of cuts (you'll make snips every 1/4" along every seam).
 The spring action of the handles means they'll pop right back into place for the next cut, with no effort from you.

 The rounded tips of these scissors create a bit of buffer at their ends, just enough to help keep me from cutting too deeply into a seam allowance.

 Titanium nitride coats the blades of these durable Fiskars scissors, and helps prevents wear.

 The spring-action handles work nicely to help combat hand fatigue, a nice perk for all of us, but especially important for quilters who deal with arthritis and other conditions that affect hand comfort and strength.

 These chrome over nickel scissors are super handy for appliqué.
 The paddle-like blade (sometimes called a duckbill) keeps one edge of the fabric away from the blade while pushing the edge you want to cut up towards the sharp blade.
 The offset handles provide a good view of the fabric you're cutting.

 This little 3-1/2" pair of Gingher scissors work perfectly for embroidery and other types of needlework.
 They have slim blades and needle-sharp points -- take care you don't puncture fabric if you use them for thread snips.

 They come with a sheath to protect the tips and anything the tips might come in contact with during storage.Continue to 5 of 6 below.